omnivore-app/logseq-omnivore/README.md

 ## Installation

-1. Install the plugin from the marketplace or build it from source and load unpacked plugin.
+1. Install the plugin from the marketplace or build it from source and load unpacked plugin
-2. Create an API key in [Omnivore](https://omnivore.app/settings/api) for Logseq.
+2. Create an API key in [Omnivore](https://omnivore.app/settings/api) for Logseq
-3. Open settings and add your api key and username and how frequent you want the plugin to sync with Omnivore.
+3. Open settings and add your api key and username and how frequent you want the plugin to sync with Omnivore

 ## Usage

-1. The plugin will automatically sync with Omnivore every time you open the plugin and every time you change the settings.
+1. The plugin will automatically sync with Omnivore every time you open the plugin and every time you change the settings
-2. You can also manually sync with Omnivore by clicking the Omnivore icon on the toolbar.
+2. You can also manually sync with Omnivore by clicking the Omnivore icon on the toolbar
-3. You can also change the API key, username, and how often the plugin syncs with Omnivore by updating the settings.
+3. You can also change the API key, username, and how often the plugin syncs with Omnivore by updating the settings
-4. We will create a page "Omnivore" and a block for each article containing metadata like labels, nested with highlights underneath.
+4. We will create a page "Omnivore" and a block for each article containing metadata like labels, nested with highlights underneath
-5. Clicking on the article will open the Omnivore article in a new tab.
+5. Clicking on the article will open the Omnivore article in a new tab
-6. We also create an internal link to each label in the article.
+6. We also create an internal link to each label in the article
-7. Thanks to [Brian](https://twitter.com/Bsunter) for the great guide on how to use Omnivore and the plugin.
-The guide can be found here: https://briansunter.com/graph/#/page/omnivore-logseq-guide?anchor=ls-block-62b28de3-0e9e-456e-bf29-7e2541213aa5
+7. Kudos to [Brian](https://twitter.com/Bsunter) for the great [guide](https://briansunter.com/graph/#/page/omnivore-logseq-guide?anchor=ls-block-62b28de3-0e9e-456e-bf29-7e2541213aa5) on how to use Omnivore and the plugin

 ## Demo

 ![settings](./settings-demo.gif)
 ![loading](./loading-demo.gif)

+## Roadmap

+- [ ] Refactor the plugin to use the new Omnivore API
+- [ ] Saving PDFs of the Omnivore article

 ## Contacts